 Pantex routinely monitors for breakdown products of the primary COCs.
-Groundwater conditions that may impact attenuation, such as dissolved oxygen and redox potential, are also monitored in each well.
+Groundwater conditions that may affect attenuation, such as dissolved oxygen and redox potential, are also monitored in each well.
 For example, RDX can degrade under aerobic and anaerobic conditions, but achieves faster reduction under anaerobic conditions.
 Trending of concentrations is also performed at each well to determine if concentrations are declining as expected.

-Based on monitoring results for TNT and its breakdown products (2-amino-4,6-DNT and 4-amino-2,6-DNT), TNT has naturally attenuated over time (Figure 6.9).
+Based on monitoring results for TNT and its breakdown products (2-amino-4,6-DNT and 4-amino-2,6-DNT), TNT continues to naturally attenuate over time (Figure 6.9).
 TNT has been manufactured at Pantex since the 1950s yet is only present in the central portion of the overall southeastern plume - within the SEPTS well field and near Playa 1.
 Its first breakdown product, 2-amino-4,6-DNT, occurs near the TNT plume and extends slightly beyond.
 The plume for the final breakdown product, 4-amino-2,6-DNT, extends to the eastern edge of the perched saturation at low concentrations.
 Only TNT breakdown products are present in perched groundwater beneath Zone 11 and north of Playa 1.
 Concentrations of the breakdown products are still above GWPS, but most wells with detections are recently showing a decreasing or stable trend.

 Perched groundwater sampling results for RDX and breakdown products (MNX, DNX, and TNX) indicate that the breakdown products are present throughout most of the RDX plume, with TNX being the most widespread.
 TNX, the final degradation product, is a better indicator of degradation because the other intermediate products (MNX, DNX) degrade rapidly and do not accumulate in the environment (SERDP, 2004).
 If complete biodegradation of RDX is occurring, RDX and all breakdown products would be expected to decrease over time.
 As depicted in Figure 6.10, the TNX plume is similar in size and in extent to the RDX plume, but at much lower concentrations.
-Pantex is currently awaiting the results of a project for research of RDX attenuation in the perched groundwater.
-This research is focused on determining where and what type of degradation is occurring and is being conducted using compound specific isotope analysis and specialized biological analyses to determine what is present.
+Pantex contracted for a project to evaluate lines of evidence for natural attenuation of RDX at the Pantex Plant.
+The study included both aerobic and anaerobic degradation with evidence of both occurring.
+Biodegradation rates of 0.016 to 0.168 / year were calculated translating to RDX half-lives of approximately 5 to 50 years.
+The project found that the rates of RDX biodegradation are likely limited by the available labile organic carbon in the groundwater.
+The predominant attenuation process is aerobic biodegradation by bacterial strains.
+The study found several lines of evidence for natural attenuation of RDX as well as the potential to enhance aerobic biodegradation of RDX with introduction of low levels of labile organic carbon.
+Recommendations for further study were presented for additional treatability studies, bioaugmentation, and additional proteomics analyses for the degrading bacterial strains.